FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/learning-to-store-data-on-filecoin-slingshot-and-beyond.md

 You can run Powergate on your own machine or use one of Textile’s managed instances, and it allows you to store a single piece of data to either or both the IPFS and Filecoin networks with just a few commands!
 It also triages data retrieval requests across the two networks, where IPFS is generally better for more frequent, “hot” storage and Filecoin for less frequent, “cold” storage.

 More generally, Powergate is one of the simplest ways to store on Filecoin, handling many of the details around making Filecoin deals.
 It has Javascript and Golang clients, as well as a community-developed Python client.
-To get started, check out the docs [here](https://docs.textile.io/powergate/).
+To get started, check out the docs [on the Textile documentation site](https://docs.textile.io/powergate/).

 Textile also makes [Buckets](https://docs.textile.io/buckets/), an S3-like cloud storage solution with Filecoin features.
-You can watch Textile’s Intro to Buckets Master Class [here](https://www.youtube.com/watch?v=Id4SRT9_2CM&list=PL_0VrY55uV19nu6orLLCaGCGocsjvpiGZ&index=5).
+You can watch Textile's Intro to Buckets Master Class [on YouTube](https://www.youtube.com/watch?v=Id4SRT9_2CM&list=PL_0VrY55uV19nu6orLLCaGCGocsjvpiGZ&index=5).

 ### The Benefits of Using Powergate